by: Max Vishnev, founder of CityRover Walks NY and licensed NYC tour guide

 If you’re wondering which building is the Times Tower, it’s the one with the bright shiny ball on the roof that’s featured every year on New Year’s Eve.
 You’ve probably seen it on December 31 countless times, but did you ever wonder how many people in the crowd are actually New Yorkers?
 Of the million people who cram into Times Square on New Year’s Eve each year, we’d “guesstimate” that about 99% are tourists.
 The other 1% are grumpy New Yorkers dragged there by their visiting relatives.
 You’d be grumpy too if you had to freeze behind police barricades all day for a few B-list celebrities and a 10-second countdown followed by a lot of confetti.

 In short, don’t go to Times Square on New Year’s Eve.
 Go there at night any other day of the year.
-Look around, take some memorable photos, go see a Broadway show.
+Look around, take some memorable photos, go see a Broadway show (set to reopen September 2021).
 But please please don’t eat at Olive Garden, Hard Rock Café, or Bubba Gump Shrimp!
 New York has its flaws, but a lack of dining options isn’t one of them.
 So why would you spend money going to a chain restaurant you can find in your hometown?
 Those unlimited breadsticks aren’t worth the 45 minute wait to get in (and the prices are high too).
 Instead, walk 10-15 minutes west to Hell’s Kitchen if you’re hungry.

 - If you have time, read this interesting cover story on Times Square in the de Blasio era, written by Adam Sternbergh for New York magazine.

 - If you like non-fiction and want to learn about the history and evolution of Times Square, check out this really well-written book: The Devil’s Playground: A Century of Pleasure and Profit in Times Square by James Traub.